 The fundamental change during the transition happens in perspective.
 People encourage software engineers to give input, which trains them to talk more and share more thoughts.
 In leadership, instead of being encouraged to input, you start encouraging others to share opinions.
 You have to listen and understand more; you have to silence your inner software engineer, keep it on hold and understand what people are saying.

-Leaders who cannot silence their inner engineers lead the team members into difficult situations and conversations.
+The leaders who cannot silence their inner engineers lead the team members into difficult situations and conversations.
 They forget that they were once in the same position, annoyed by the hands-on micromanager who always talked and gave directions.
 Now, they are in the same place and unintentionally repeating the same mistakes.

 The leader has holistic knowledge; others don't